iambriccardo/scalable-capital-at-tax-report/README.md

 ## Configuration

-1. Create a JSON configuration file (e.g., `config.json`) with your fund details:
+1. Create a JSON configuration file (e.g., `config.json`) with your securities details:
     ```json
     [
       {